 Lists are dangerous things.
 They are inevitably incomplete, subjective, and all-too-short.
 So here we go……

 Bill Tindall had a leg up on his contemporaries from the day he was born.
 His father, Bob, was the PGA head pro at Seattle’s Jackson Park and a respected instructor with three USGA national champions on the books, including future PNGA Hall-of-Famer Pat Lesser.
-He also coached 11-time LPGA winner Ruth Jensen.
+He also coached 11-time LPGA winner Ruth Jessen.

 Tindall won the Seattle City Amateur at age 15, and two years later, in 1960, became the U.S. Junior Amateur champion.

 After graduating from the University of Washington where he majored in Elementary Education, Tindall taught sixth grade for two years before landing an assistant’s job at Glendale CC in Bellevue.
 It was here that he began his teaching career, developing his love for helping golfers become better players.

 After leaving Glendale in 1969, he became the PGA head pro at Longview CC, returning to Seattle after eight years to begin a 22-year run as PGA head pro at Broadmoor Golf Club.

 He moved to Aldarra in 1999, left for Tumble Creek at Suncadia in 2006, then went back to Aldarra in 2009.
 Since 2012, he has instructed at Redmond Ridge.
 He was inducted into the Pacific Northwest Section PGA Hall of Fame in 2000.

 Tindall firmly believes the majority of golfers would improve if they were to stand closer to the ball.
 “Then, just let your arms hang naturally and adopt a narrow enough stance to give yourself the opportunity of finishing with your hips facing the target.”

 And, of course, Tindall espouses a good grip.
 “Everyone should grip the club properly,” he says.
 “A bad grip causes the player to make too many compensations.”